lucaswaldburger/TaskVisualizer/README.md

 - [ ]	The volumes and dilutions should match the protocol
 - [ ]	Same as previous for digestions and ligations
 <sub><sup>From Bioengineering 134 November 1<sup>st</sup> Lecture</sup></sub>
-### Next Steps
-- [ ] For Transfer steps, add arrow specifying source to destination
-- [ ] Work on a visual implementation of Multichannel
-- [ ] Add tabs: to enable multiple tube and PCR racks
-- [ ] Revise MouseOver: allow user to select well by clicking and sum the contents for multiple selected wells

 ### Authors